allinspiration/allin-passionbot/README.md

 ## Topic

-Hubot can react to a room's topic changing, assuming that the adapter supports it.
+Passionbot can react to a room's topic.

 ```coffeescript
 module.exports = (robot) ->